-As you begin getting used to your new urostomy in the first few weeks, you’ll probably already find yourself with a preference between the two main types of urostomy bags: one-piece or two-piece.
+As you begin getting used to your new urostomy in the first few weeks, you’ll probably already find yourself with a preference between the two main types of urostomy pouches: one-piece or two-piece.

 The main difference is that one-piece urostomy pouches combine the two elements of a two-piece pouch: a skin barrier and a collection bag.

 When wearing a one-piece urostomy pouch, and it’s time to change your pouch for a new one, you will have to remove both the skin barrier and the pouch each time.
 A two-piece system allows you to keep your skin barrier in place for longer periods of time, which may reduce peristomal skin irritation.

 Benefits of One-Piece Urostomy Pouches

 - Less likely to leak between the ostomy pouch and skin barrier